-This script does not handle upgrades of 'p4dtg', Helix Swarm, '''
+This script does not handle upgrades of 'p4dtg', Helix Swarm, Helix4Git, or any other software.

 The clear\depot\Map\fields.sh script is used when upgrading to SDP from versions earlier than SDP 2020.1.
 Its usage is discussed in SDP Legacy Upgrade Guide (for Unix).